JadenSimon/test-isolation-experiment/README.md

 ### Synapse

-For the serialization approach, I made 1 file with N unit tests (adjusted manually) that all incremented the same counter, recording the total wall time with `time synapse test`:
+For the serialization approach, I made 1 file with N unit tests (adjusted manually) that all incremented the same counter, recording the total wall time with `time synapse test --no-cache`:

 | # Tests  | Duration |
 |----------|----------|